The Deco: History

-The Deco first opened on Saturday 2 May 1936 in a blaze of publicity as "the Savoy" described as "Northampton’s only super Cinema" and was reported to be "the last word in comfort".
-It was part of the ABC group designed by their prolific house architect William Riddell Glen and built in under 9 months on the site of the original Technical College.
-It was constructed in the International Modernistic style and is arguably the best remaining example of Glen’s work with all the main features still in place and sympathetically renovated.
+The Deco first opened on Saturday 2 May 1936 as "the Savoy", described as "Northampton’s only super Cinema".
+It was part of the ABC group designed by their house architect William Riddell Glen and built in under 9 months on the site of the original Technical College.
+It was constructed in the International Modernistic style with all the main features still in place and sympathetically renovated.

 The Savoy was very popular and originally held almost 2000 people in the 696 seat circle and 1200 seat stalls.
 It was designed both as a cinema and theatre complete with orchestra pit.
 It hosted shows and concerts as well as films.

 In the 1950s it was renamed the "ABC" in line with the group’s national branding policy and was the local venue of choice for the touring bands of the 60s including the Beatles in both March and November 1963 the Rolling Stones in 1965 and infamously PJ Proby in 1965 when he was arrested for splitting his trousers on stage!

 A number of the 60s bands have returned to play the Deco in recent years including the Hollies, the Searchers and Billy J Kramer.

 In 1974 it was converted to a 3 screen complex by using the rear of the stalls with a dividing wall for the 2 smaller screens and leaving the main auditorium circle as the main "ABC 1″.

 By the mid-90s however the ABC, now renamed Cannon cinema, was unable to compete with the modern multiscreen complexes.
-The owning company (Credit Lyonnais, who had acquired Cannon studios and Cannon cinemas) also owned the MGM brand and built a new 9 screen MGM multiplex (now Cineworld) at Sixfields Leisure Park to replace the Cannon.
-After the Sixfields cinema opened, the Cannon finally closed its doors in 1995 with the appropriately named "Terminal Velocity".
+The owning company (Credit Lyonnais, who had acquired Cannon studios and Cannon cinemas) also owned the MGM brand and built a new 9 screen MGM multiplex (now Odeon) at Sixfields Leisure Park to replace the Cannon.
+After the Sixfields cinema opened, the Cannon closed in 1995 with the name "Terminal Velocity".

 Recently a Blue Plaque has been installed at the main entrance to commemorate the two performances of The Beatles in 1963.